 In 2011, the Occupy movement burst onto the scene.
 Thousands of people around the world set up tent cities in public spaces and demanded a more equal sharing of wealth.

 In Spain, the Podemos party is described as a far-left populist movement.
-It holds the third highest number of seats in the national parliament.
-Greece is currently led by Prime Minister Alexis Tsipras, whose party is called the Coalition of the Radical Left.
+It holds the third-highest number of seats in the national parliament.
+Until recently, Greece was led by Prime Minister Alexis Tsipras, whose party is called the Coalition of the Radical Left.

-Most populists don’t like the rules and checks on power that comes with democracy; they say it gets in the way of decisive action to solve problems.
-Eventually, if in power long enough, they become authoritarian.
+Most populists don’t like the rules and checks on power that come with democracy; they say it gets in the way of decisive action to solve problems.
+Eventually, if in power long enough, populists become authoritarian.